Wheel: Mechanics and function

 Additional energy is lost from the wheel-to-road interface.
-This is termed rolling resistance which is predominantly a deformation loss.
-It depends on the nature of the ground, of the material of the wheel, its inflation in the case of a tire, the net torque exerted by the eventual engine, and many other factors.
+This is termed rolling resistance, which is predominantly a loss due to deformation.
+It depends on the nature of the ground, the wheel material, the tire inflation level, the net torque exerted by the engine, and many other factors.

-A wheel can also offer advantages in traversing irregular surfaces if the wheel radius is sufficiently large compared to the irregularities.
+A wheel can also offer advantages when traversing irregular surfaces if its radius is sufficiently large relative to the irregularities.

 The wheel alone is not a machine, but when attached to an axle in conjunction with bearing, it forms the wheel and axle, one of the simple machines.
-A driven wheel is an example of a wheel and axle.
-Wheels pre-date driven wheels by about 6000 years, themselves an evolution of using round logs as rollers to move a heavy load—a practice going back in pre-history so far that it has not been dated.
+A driven wheel is an example of a wheel-and-axle.
+Wheels predate driven wheels by about 6000 years, themselves an evolution of the use of round logs as rollers to move heavy loads—a practice that goes back so far in prehistory that it has not been dated.